Nexmo/station/.repos/nexmo/conversation-docs/README.md

-# A static site to host the API SDK documentation for JS, Android, and iOS
+# A repo host the API SDK documentation for JS, Android, and iOS

-# Run locally

-Open the repo in your browser or preferred text editor
+The docs are hosted on ea.developer.nexmo.com

 # Making changes

+- After updating the docs in this repo, navigate to your local copy of `nexmo-developer-private`
+- Run the rake task `$ rake repos:pull nexmo/conversation-docs`
+- Make a PR with your changes to the `nexmo-developer-private` repo
-Once you push a new commit, the new site will automatically be deployed.
+- Merge the PR and deploy a new version of the `nexmo-developer-private` site